elastic/apm/specs/agents/tracing-distributed-tracing.md

 [this commit](https://github.com/w3c/trace-context-binary/blob/571cafae56360d99c1f233e7df7d0009b44201fe/spec/20-binary-format.md).

 Binary fields should only be used where strings are not allowed, such as in Kafka record headers.
-The field names should still be `traceparent` and `tracestate`.
+The field names should be `elasticapmtraceparent` (due to the lack of finalization for the binary trace context spec) and `tracestate`.

-### Legacy HTTP Headers/Binary Fields
+### Legacy HTTP Header Name

-Some agents support the legacy header name `elastic-apm-traceparent` and the binary field name `elasticapmtraceparent`.
-These names were used while the W3C standard was being finalized, to avoid any backwards-compatibility issues.
-New agents do not need to support these legacy names.
+Some agents support the legacy header name `elastic-apm-traceparent`.
+This name was used while the W3C standard was being finalized, to avoid any backwards-compatibility issues.
+New agents do not need to support this legacy name.
 Because `tracestate` was not implemented until the standard was finalized, no legacy names exist for this field.